Elizabeth Grierson

 She was a businesswoman, who used the court system to her advantage.
-As the Muscogee relationship with Black people changed, she became a target of raids and retaliation.
+As the Muscogee relationship with people of African descent changed, she became a target of raids and retaliation.
 She enslaved multiple people and against Muscogee law was in a relationship with one of her former bondsmen, whom she had freed.
-In 1825, the Muscogee passed a law that barred the marriage of Native American and African American people.
+In 1825, the Muscogee passed a law that barred the marriage of Muscogee and people of African descent.
 Though wealthy and influential, Grierson was eventually forced to leave Alabama because of her partnership.
 Settling in Indian Territory, the couple would be forced out of both the Muscogee and Choctaw territory because of their marriage.
 After living in Arkansas briefly, they found refuge in the Chickasaw Nation.

 Since the 20th century, she has often mistakenly been claimed as the wife of William McIntosh, but records created during her lifetime, according to historian Claudio Saunt do not support that conclusion.

 Early life

 Elizabeth Grierson, also known as Liza, was the daughter of Robert Grierson and his wife, Sinnugee (Muscogee).
 In the 18th century, Sinnugee, a multi-racial woman probably of mixed Spanish-Native-Black heritage, fled from Spanish Florida and became a refugee in the Muscogee Nation in what is now Alabama.
 She was adopted into the tribe and into the Spanalgee (Spanish) clan.
 She lived in the town of Hillabee (also known as Hilabi) located on a small waterway, near Town Creek, which drained into the Hillabahatchee Creek and Tallapoosa River, about 50 miles from present-day Montgomery, Alabama.
 Around the time of the American Revolutionary War, Sinnugee married a Scottish trader, Robert Grierson.
 Their union was advantageous and created wealth and stability for the family, because Grierson brought networks with colonial administrators and contacts, while Sinnugee's ties within the nation created security and acceptance.
 The couple had eight children born between 1780 and 1800, including Sandy, Watt (sometimes shown as Walter), Thomas, Sarah, David, and the three youngest, Elizabeth, William, and Katy (also known as Catherine).
 Elizabeth learned to write and was able to sign her own name.

 By the 1790s, as the trade in deerskins was declining, the couple were operating a cotton plantation on 30 acres and had around 300 head of cattle, 30 horses, and 40 enslaved people.
 Producing around 2,000 pounds of cotton annually, Grierson preferred to pay Native American women to pick his crop.
 This behavior confused Indian Agent Benjamin Hawkins, who did not understand the kinship ties and relationships of Native people with their slaves.
 Within the Muscogee nation, slaves who were intermarried were not considered the same as chattel, and their kinship ties prevented their status of bondage from being passed to their descendants.
 Slaves who were considered to be kin typically performed domestic services, like cooking, cleaning, farming, and gathering firewood, similarly to other family members.